 In his free time, Abel enjoys spending time with his family, reading, and playing strategy games.

-Shelly and her husband reside in Fauquier County with their two Jack Russell Terriers and an African Gray parrot at their home in Fauquier.
+Shelly and her husband find solace in the company of their two Jack Russell Terriers and an African Gray parrot at their home in Fauquier.

 Cheryl Facciani was elected to the Roanoke County School Board in 2021.
 She is the second woman elected to the board and truly believes it is her mission to serve her community and the children within it.